nijeDakic/nextjs-template/README.md

 ## Plans for future

 Plans for improvement:

--Updated globals.css for texts
+- Updated globals.css for texts
--Implemented Database with backend
+- Implemented Database with backend
--Add ESlint
+- Add ESlint
--Add UI library
+- Add UI library
--Config custom Colors in tailwind
+- Config custom Colors in tailwind
--Config custom css in tailwind
+- Config custom css in tailwind
--Look for more useful libraries
+- Look for more useful libraries
--Fix `not-found.ts` so it has some design
+- Fix `not-found.ts` so it has some design

 [SOURCE](https://medium.com/@mertenercan/nextjs-13-folder-structure-c3453d780366)